 NBD405 New Business Development in Practice

-- will meet the mentor who will introduce them to the company, the new business development problem/challenge.
+- will meet with representatives of the startup and be introduced to the new business development problem/challenge.

-- attend a skills seminar focusing on methods and guidelines to work with a real-life project.
+- attend seminars focusing on methods and guidelines to work with a real-life project.

 - has advanced knowledge about new business development processes and how new business models /projects are developed.